 What if I told you that all those back-to-back days of hard long training coupled with frequent weekends of racing hard on Saturday and Sunday isn’t going to make you stronger?
 What if it could quite possibly leave you overweight, chronically fatigued, chronically injured, unmotivated and extremely unhealthy?
 Don’t think so?
 Well it happens.
 A LOT!

 I have seen it and experienced it first hand in triathlon and am now seeing it begin to happen in the OCR world.
 I am going to break it down into the two components that I see the most, describe how each can negatively impact your training and health and give you tips to overcome them.

-You see, every time you train you are actually tearing your body down.
-Your muscles are getting damaged creating tiny micro-tears from the trauma of training/racing.
-Your nervous system and hormones are being stressed as well.
-This is totally fine and a natural product of training, but it requires adequate recovery, preferably 48hrs between intense bouts at a minimum.
+Every time you train, you tear your body down.
+Your muscles get damaged, creating tiny micro-tears from the trauma of training/racing.
+Your nervous system and hormones are stressed as well.
+This is totally fine and a natural product of training, but it requires adequate recovery, preferably 48 hours between intense bouts at a minimum.

-That left me exhausted, unmotivated and after a hormone panel let’s just say I had the testosterone of an 80yr old man.
+That left me exhausted and unmotivated.
+A hormone panel revealed that I had the testosterone levels of an 80-year-old old man.
 I have seen the same thing with OCR athletes.

 Signs to look for: Irregular/disrupted sleep, waking up exhausted, loss of appetite, chronically sore, tired throughout the day.
-Plan to give yourself at least one full day of rest per week and plan a recovery week every 3-4 weeks where you decreased your volume and intensity by half and focus on sleep and mobility.
+Plan to give yourself at least one full day of rest per week and plan a recovery week every three to four weeks where you decreased your volume and intensity by half and focus on sleep and mobility.

 When times are tough in life take a break from heavy/hard training.
 It may seem like a stress relief but trust me, and I am talking from personal experience, that’s not what you want to do.
 Adding physical stress on top of mental stress can cause some serious health concerns.